Joylei/riot-bulma/README.md

 which may make your existing code not work

-- 'show/hide' has different scope from 'if' directive, see page-home.tag
+- 'show/hide' has different scope from 'if' directive, see src/app/tags/pages/page-home.html

 riot@3.0.5

 - VIRTUAL tag is not virtual and still has a virtual element left on dom.

 see https://jsfiddle.net/wgs22gkg/2/
+riot@3.0.5

+- 'show' not work as expected
+see src/app/tags/components/collapse/collapse-item.html
 riot@3.0.5

 ## License